rensandao/CarND-Term1-P5-Vehicle_detection-Wei/README.md

 The corresponding heatmaps can be seen above.

-### Here the resulting bounding boxes are drawn onto the last frame in the series:
+### Here the resulting bounding boxes in six test images:
 ![alt text][image10]

 ### Here is the real effect map in the video: